Technical Standards for Admission

 Intellectual-Conceptual, Integrative, and Quantitative Abilities

 Candidates must effectively interpret, assimilate, and understand the complex information required to function within the health professional programs of the SOM.
-Problem-solving is a critical skill that requires conceptual integrative, and quantitative thinking abilities.
-The candidates must also be able to comprehend three-dimensional relationships, and the spatial and functional relationships of structures and to analyze and apply this information for problem-solving and decision-making.
-Candidates must be able to effectively participate in educational activities either online or in person in individual and small groups in all learning environments.
-They must have the ability to organize, prioritize, analyze, and evaluate detailed and complex information individually, in small groups, in a clinical setting, and within a limited time frame both in person and via remote technology.
+Problem-solving is a critical skill that requires conceptual, integrative, and quantitative thinking abilities.
+The candidates must also be able to comprehend three-dimensional relationships and the spatial and functional relationships of structures, and to analyze and apply this information for problem-solving and decision-making.
+Candidates must be able to effectively participate in educational activities, whether online or in person, in individual and small group settings, across all learning environments.
+They must have the ability to organize, prioritize, analyze, and evaluate detailed and complex information individually, in small groups, in a clinical setting, and within a limited time frame, both in person and via remote technology.
 Candidates must be able to learn, participate, collaborate, and contribute as part of a team.

 Three students pointed at a male student who just received his white coat